apify/apify-haystack/CONTRIBUTING.md

 Publishing new versions to [PyPI](https://pypi.org/project/crawlee) is automated through GitHub Actions.

-- **Alpha releases**: Alpha releases can be triggered manually via GitHub Actions, typically from a pull request or a dedicated branch.
-This allows for testing new features or changes before merging into the master branch.
-Alpha releases use the version number from `pyproject.toml` with an alpha suffix.
 - **Beta releases**: On each commit to the master branch, a new beta release is automatically published.
-The version number is sourced from `pyproject.toml`, with the beta version suffix incremented by 1 from the last beta release on PyPI.
+The version number is determined based on the latest release and conventional commits.
+The beta version suffix is incremented by 1 from the last beta release on PyPI.
-- **Stable releases**: A stable version is published when a new release is created using GitHub Releases.
-The version number is taken from `pyproject.toml`, and the built package assets are automatically uploaded to the GitHub release.
+- **Stable releases**: A stable version release may be created by triggering the `run_release` GitHub Actions workflow.
+The version number is determined based on the latest release and conventional commits (`auto` release type), or it may be overriden using the `custom` release type.

 Important notes: